peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Rendered Output

-Anything rendered by the component.
-In some cases this includes its styles.
+This may include parts or all of the component's rendered output.

-### API Design Themes
+### API Design Problems

 #### Customization